Tune Search

 Titles ? given to this tune in the sources listed below (plus notes of mine about this tune):

-Frost Is All Over, The / The Frost Is All Gone / D'Imthig an Sioc / Taan Sioc Imtigte / The Mist of Clonmel / On a Monday Morning / Praties Are Dug / The Praties Are Dug, and the Frost is all Over / The Potatoes Are Dug and the Frost Is All Over / What Would I Do if the Kettle Boiled Over? / What Would I Do If the Kettle Boiled Over / What Would You Do if You Married a Soldier? / The Dancing of the Rabbits in Honan's Garden / The American Dwarf / Hey to the Camp / Lisdoonvarna / Loughrea Jig (2nd in set Around the Old Turf Fire on FBros; only the 1st part of tune appears, once, on Plx 4) (also in G, also with a 3rd part, also as song, compare #2775, and compare this text used for #681)
+Frost Is All Over, The / The Frost Is All Gone / Slán le Sioc / Tá an Sioc Imithe / D'Imthig an Sioc / Taan Sioc Imtigte / The Loughrea Jig / The Mist of Clonmel / Mist of Clonmel / On a Monday Morning / The Praties Are Dug / Praties Are Dug / The Praties Are Dug and the Frost Is All Over / The Praties Are Dug, and the Frost Is All Over / The Potatoes Are Dug and the Frost Is All Over / What Would I Do if the Kettle Boiled Over? / What Would I Do If the Kettle Boiled Over / The Kettle Boiled Over / What Would You Do If You Married a Soldier? / Frieze Britches / The Dancing of the Rabbits in Honan's Garden / The American Dwarf / Hey to the Camp / Lisdoonvarna / Loughrea Jig (2nd in set The Frost Is All Over on MC; 2nd in set Around the Old Turf Fire on FBros; only 1st part is recorded on JOL 1, following The Goat in the Green; only the 1st part of tune appears, once, on Plx 3 and Plx 4, within set Frost Is All Over; 1st in set The Frost is All Over on LHGBoys; 2nd in set The '95 Jigs on KCB 5) (also in G, also as song; compare this text used for #681) (also in C) (compare to 1st and 3rd parts of Frost Is All Over #2775; compare 2nd part with 2nd part of D'Imthig an Sioc #7269)

 Here are all recordings of this tune considering only the indexed recordings.
 I have discovered by careful listening that these sources are in fact musically the same tune, regardless of the tune titles they use, key changes, retuning, etc.